Some basic things to remember when you're a beginner joining an Irish traditional music session.

 Once you’ve gotten a nod (or at least not been rebuffed), follow with caution: begin with a quieter part or simpler role (perhaps a backup line) until your comfort grows.

-One of the simplest but hardest rules: if you don’t know the tune, don’t play it—or play only very softly, quietly, or in a spare supporting fashion.
+If you don’t know the tune, don’t play it—or play only very softly, quietly, or in a spare supporting fashion.
 In Foy’s guide, and echoed across session lore, this is a cardinal rule.

 Tim Brooks, in his “Unwritten Rules of the Traditional Music Session,” warns that the fastest way to kill goodwill is to play obscure or complex tunes repeatedly to show off.
 After all, sessions thrive on common repertoire—tunes many people know. (https://www.oldtimetim.com/sessionrules.htm)